European Polytechnical University: History

 The founders of the university are "Investec" Ltd, "Bulgarian Properties" OOD and the municipality of Pernik.
 It was opened by a decision of the National Assembly of the Republic of Bulgaria on 10 June 2010.

 The first rector of the EPU is Prof. Dr. Sc.(Econ.) dtt.
 Hristo Hristov (former Dean and Vice-Rector of TUS and Deputy Minister).
-The following rectors of the University were Assacs Prof. Dr. Borislav Borisov (from D. A. Tsenov Academy of Economics, former Deputy Mayor of Varna) in December 2011, Prof. Dr.Sc.(Econ.) in September 2012 and Ivan Petkov (former Dean and Vice Rector of the University of Sofia) in December 2015.
+The following rectors of the university were Assacs Prof. Dr. Borislav Borisov (from D. A. Tsenov Academy of Economics, former Deputy Mayor of Varna) in December 2011, Prof. Dr.Sc.(Econ.) in September 2012 and Ivan Petkov (former Dean and Vice Rector of the University of Sofia) in December 2015.
 Since 2016, Prof. Dr. Marin Marinov (Associate Professor at TUS) has been elected Rector of EPU.

 The first president (chairman of the board of trustees) is Dr Toshko Krastev.
 Later the position was filled by the Italian professor.
 Giuseppe Saccone (since 2016) and Dr Riccardo Romeo (currently).

 In 2015, EPU became part of the higher education community of the Italian Pegaso Consortium and received accreditation by the German Institute for Accreditation, Certification and Quality Assurance (ACQUIN) - a member of the European Association for Quality Assurance in Higher Education (ENQA).

 Programmes

-The university's academic profile for bachelor and master degrees lies in the modern subject areas of computer science and computer engineering, communication and computer networks and systems, architecture and urban planning, civil engineering and innovative entrepreneurship.
+The university's academic profile for bachelor's and master's degrees lies in the modern subject areas of computer science and computer engineering, communication and computer networks and systems, architecture and urban planning, civil engineering and innovative entrepreneurship.
 The same curricula are taught in Bulgarian and English in all subjects and degrees.
 These are: